case class JObject(obj: List[JField]) extends JValue with Product with Serializable

 Return a

-of all fields that match the given predicate.
-Does not recurse into child elements, so this will only check aJObject
+Listof all fields that match the given predicate.
+Does not recurse into child elements, so this will only check aJObject's field values.Example:

 > JObject(JField("age", JInt(10))) filterField { case JField("age", JInt(x)) if x > 18 => true case _ => false } res0: List[net.liftweb.json.JsonAST.JField] = List() > JObject(JField("age", JInt(10))) filterField { case JField("age", JInt(x)) if x < 18 => true case _ => false } res1: List[net.liftweb.json.JsonAST.JField] = List(JField(age,JInt(10)))